Lyall/PoPTLCFix/README.md

 This list will contain bugs which may or may not be fixed.

 - Video cinematics are stretched.
-- Visual errors may appear outside the 16:9 boundary for menus.
+- Map markers appear outside the 16:9 boundary.

 ## Screenshots